 “When I was five, long before I understood what the word gender meant, I would always tell my mother that I wished I were a girl.
 Since I could speak in full sentences, I was like, ‘Give me a dress!’
 I always knew on some level that I was female.
 But it crystallized about three years ago when I was a 14-year-old watching the show I Am Jazz with my mother.”

-Josie is heading off to college now, and she's ready to take on a whole new chapter.
+Josie is heading off to college now, and she’s ready to take on a whole new chapter – she even recently shared a selfie from her dorm!

 “This week, I’m going off to college.
 I’m also going to continue my acting career, and I am so excited to do both things as myself.
 I plan to play roles I haven’t had the opportunity to play.
 And I can only imagine how much more fun it’s going to be to play someone who shares my identity, rather than having to contort myself to play a boy.
 I’m going to gun for those roles, be it a transgender female or a cisgender female.
 Because it’s a clean slate — and a new world.”